 That said, the nightly builds work pretty nicely and are reliable, if not complete.
 Many KDE Connect features work on Windows, albeit not all.
 Features like clipboard sharing between Android and Windows work too.
 This gives your devices a universal clipboard where you can copy on one device and paste on another.
 This works seamlessly, without the user having to do anything on their part.
 Well, except for copying and pasting.

 File sharing works flawlessly as well, with an exception.
 On Linux, KDE Connect lets you browse your phone’s filesystem from your PC’s file manager.
 Similarly, it lets you browse your PC’s file system on your phone from the KDE Connect app.
 On Windows, this functionality is not present yet.

 If you remember, Microsoft has also been trying to bring iOS and Android devices closer to Windows with a Your Phone app.
 It lets you view up to 25 of the latest photos you took from your phone’s camera, view and respond to SMS messages, and if you’re very lucky, mirror your phone’s screen to your Windows PC.
 The functionality is very limited.
 KDE Connect cannot do screen mirroring, but for an overwhelming majority of Android users, neither can the Your Phone app.

 KDE Connect also lets you see your phone’s battery status, i.e., current percentage and charging/discharging state.
 Your PC notifications can also be sent to your phone as well as any files.
-You can control any media playing on your PC from your phone as well as use your phone to remotely control your PC.
+You can control any media playing on your PC from your phone as well as use your phone to control your PC remotely.